krishkhare049/Task-Manager-MERN/README.md

-# Task Manager using MERN Stack
+# Task Manager using MERN & typescript

 This project is built by using-